ECON 12060 PERSONAL FINANCE 3 Credit Hours

 ECON 32050 APPLIED ECONOMETRICS I (ELR) 3 Credit Hours

 The course provides an introduction to the use of statistical analysis in economics.
 The initial part of the course reviews relevant concepts from probability and statistics.
 The second course segment focuses on linear regression analysis and the properties of regression estimators.
-The final course segment discusses extensions of the linear model, and considers problems that may arise in application including omitted variables, nonlinearity, measurement error, sample selection, heteroscedasticity and causality.
+The final course segment discusses extensions of the linear model and considers problems that may arise in application including omitted variables, nonlinearity, measurement error, sample selection, heteroscedasticity and causality.
 The SAS statistical software package is used throughout the course for data analysis.
 Over the second half of the course, students complete an empirical project which requires students to connect the course concepts to the analysis of an economic policy question in a real world data set.

 Prerequisite: MATH 11012 or MATH 12002; and ECON 22060; and BA 24056 or MATH 10041 or MATH 20011.